Can Drunk Driving Charges Be Dismissed?

 Other alleged signs of drunk driving can be discredited, as well.
 If, for example, the officer indicates that you were swerving or “all over the road,” you should once again question why the officer did not immediately arrest you for operating while intoxicated.
 You should once again criticize the officer’s decision to follow you rather than immediately stop your “erratic” behavior.
 Was he concerned about the safety of other drivers?
 Decisions by the officer to allow your driving to continue for a period of time only shows that your driving was not so dangerous that it required your immediate stop and arrest for DUI.
 If the way you drove at the time of your arrest is safe enough to be observed by the officer for a period of time, it is also safe enough to discredit any wrong assumptions the officer made about how your drinking affected your ability to drive safely.

 Dealing with drunk driving cases can be seen as tedious due to the amount of time it takes to effectively collect all of the necessary information and evidence required to prepare a solid defense case.
 If there is evidence favorable to the defense, the prosecutor and police will make it hard to find or worse.
 Only the most experienced OWI defense attorneys will know how to protect and preserve the evidence favorable to the defendant.
-From the discovery phase to the trial, each portion is equally important.
+From the discovery phase to the trial, each portion is equally important when trying to get drunken driving charges dismissed.

-Complete dismissals of a DUI are not common, but they happen more often than many would believe.
-In order for a case to be completely dismissed, there must be some sort of exigent circumstance present.
+Complete dismissals of drunken driving charges are not common, but they happen more often than many would believe.
+For a case to be completely dismissed, there must be some exigent circumstance present.
 Generally, these circumstances will present themselves in the form of improper police conduct, errors in the investigation by law enforcement officials, or malfunction by the technology used to analyze blood or breath.
-Mixing in outstanding legal representation and an effective presentation of equitable circumstances will increase the chances of a dismissal or extraordinary charge reduction.
+Mixing in outstanding legal representation and an effective presentation of equitable circumstances will increase the chances of getting drunken driving charges dismissed or extraordinary charge reduction.

 Charge Reductions – Careless Driving and Reckless Driving

-Another option, which can be an alternative to outright dismissal, is getting the DUI charge reduced to another type of offense.
+Another option, which can be an alternative to outright dismissal, is getting the DUI charge reduced to another offense type.
 The most common alternatives to a DUI conviction are reckless driving or careless driving.
-If the defense attorney can convince the prosecutor that it has insufficient evidence to achieve a DUI conviction, they may try for a guilty plea to a lesser charge.
-While there are no sure-fire ways to avoid DUI convictions, there are certain factors, which increase the odds of a plea bargain to a reduced charge.
+If the defense attorney can convince the prosecutor that it has insufficient evidence to achieve a DUI conviction, they may negotiate for a guilty plea to a lesser charge.
+While there are no sure-fire ways to avoid DUI convictions, certain factors increase the odds of a plea bargain to a reduced charge.
 The more factors that may be present, the greater chance you have of a pre-trial settlement.

 Here are a few examples: